 Place attachement; Lessons learned from Hurricane Katrina survivors: Antor Ndep

-Lessons from the Trenches - Perspectives of a Survivor CIO:ebook Ausgabe Al Venslovaitis
+Lessons from the Trenches - Perspectives of a Survivor CIO: Al Venslovaitis

-A Century of Wisdom is an inspiring story of resilience and the power of optimism - the true story of Alice Herz-Sommer, the world’s oldest living Holocaust survivor.
-At 108 years old, the pianist Alice Herz-Sommer is an eyewitness to the entire last century and the first decade of this one.
-She has seen it all, surviving the Theresienstadt concentration camp, attending the trial of Adolf Eichmann in Jerusalem, and along the way coming into contact with some of the most fascinating historical figures of our time.
+The subject of the Academy Award-winning documentary The Lady in Number 6: Music Saved My Life, Alice Herz-Sommer was the world’s oldest Holocaust survivor when she died on February 23, 2014.
+A Century of Wisdom is the true story of her life - an inspiring story of resilience and the power of optimism.
+Before her death at 110, the pianist Alice Herz-Sommer was an eyewitness to the entire last century and the first decade of this one.
+She had seen it all, surviving the Theresienstadt concentration camp, attending the trial of Adolf Eichmann in Jerusalem, and along the way coming into contact with some of the most fascinating historical figures of our time.
 As a child in Prague, she spent weekends and holidays in the company of Franz Kafka (whom she knew as ´´Uncle Franz”), and Gustav Mahler, Sigmund Freud, and Rainer Maria Rilke were friendly with her mother.
 When Alice moved to Israel after the war, Golda Meir attended her house concerts, as did Arthur Rubinstein, Leonard Bernstein, and Isaac Stern.
-Today Alice lives in London, where she still practices piano for hours every day.
-Despite her imprisonment in Theresienstadt and the murders of her mother, husband, and friends by the Nazis, and much later the premature death of her son, Alice has been victorious in her ability to live a life without bitterness.
-She credits music as the key to her survival, as well as her ability to acknowledge the humanity in each person, even her enemies.
+Until the end of her life, Alice, who lived in London, practiced piano for hours every day.
+Despite her imprisonment in Theresienstadt and the murders of her mother, husband, and friends by the Nazis, and much later the premature death of her son, Alice was victorious in her ability to live a life without bitterness.
+She credited music as the key to her survival, as well as her ability to acknowledge the humanity in each person, even her enemies.
 A Century of Wisdom is the remarkable and inspiring story of one woman’s lifelong determination - in the face of some of the worst evils known to man - to find goodness in life.
-It is a testament to the bonds of friendship, the power of music, and the importance of leading a life of material simplicity, intellectual curiosity, and never-ending optimism. ungekürzt.
+It is a testament to the bonds of friendship, the power of music, and the importance of leading a life of material simplicity, intellectual curiosity, and never-ending optimism.
+Praise for A Century of Wisdom: ´´An instruction manual for a life well lived.” (i 1.
 Language: English.
 Narrator: Linda Korn.
-Audio sample: http://samples.audible.de/bk/rand/002913de/bk_rhde_002536_sample.mp3.
+Audio sample: http://samples.audible.de/bk/rand/002913/bk_rand_002913_sample.mp3.
 Digital audiobook in aax.

-The Diet Survivor´s Handbook:60 Lessons in Eating, Acceptance and Self-Care Sourcebooks Judith Matz, Ellen Frankel
+The Diet Survivor´s Handbook:60 Lessons in Eating Acceptance and Self-Care Judith Matz/ Ellen Frankel